 09 of 10

-Striped and two-toned roses encompass soft blends like the famous 'Peace' rose, blooms with a reverse coloration pattern on each petal like the highly perfumed 'Double Delight,' and magnificent patterned blooms like the picotee 'Betty Boop' or the candy cane stripes of 'Scentimental.'
+Striped and two-toned roses encompass soft blends like the famous 'Peace' rose, blooms with a reverse coloration pattern on each petal-like the highly perfumed 'Double Delight,' and magnificent patterned blooms like the picotee 'Betty Boop' or the candy cane stripes of 'Scentimental.'
 These roses are a garden designer's delight when planted with companions that emphasize one of the predominant colors in the rose blossom.
-Although bicolor roses are striking and different than single hues, they require no more care than a typical rose.
+Although bi-color roses are striking and different from single hues, they require no more care than a typical rose.

 10 of 10